Erika Marín-Spiotta: Awards and leadership

 Marín-Spiotta has received many awards for her contributions in the sciences, mentorship, and inclusion.
 She was the Secretary of the Biogeosciences section at the American Geophysical Union in 2015 and 2016 and has held various other leadership and volunteer positions for the AGU.

 Marín-Spiotta is an advocate for underrepresented groups in the sciences and is committed to increasing awareness about sexual harassment in the field.
-She is a board member of the Earth Science Women’s Network which works to mentor and support women in the geosciences.
+She is a board member of the Earth Science Women's Network (ESWN) which works to mentor and support women in the geosciences.
 The National Science Foundation ADVANCE Program awarded her and a team a $1.1 million grant to investigate these issues and establish ways to further the advancement of women in STEM, specifically focusing on how bystander intervention can lead to positive results.